 This phone call is a special exception, however.
 Because 29-year-old Dobrev and 32-year-old Rose are best friends.
 The two performers met on the set of the action film they shot two years ago, XXX: Return of Xander Cage, and instantly clicked.
 “On most films, you can hit it off during filming, but then often when it’s over, that’s kind of it,” Rose says toward the end of their conversation.
 “You move on to different projects and you keep in contact, but you don’t always end up with a friendship as real as ours.”

-Over the course of 30 minutes, we had the rare pleasure of eavesdropping on a candid interview between the two celebs—“kindred spirits,” as they call themselves—in which Rose asked Dobrev to get real about everything from meditation to fitness to career to toxic Hollywood friendships.
+Over the course of 30 minutes, we had the rare pleasure of eavesdropping on a candid interview between the two celebs—“kindred spirits,” as they call themselves—in which Rose asked Dobrev to get real about everything from meditation to fitness to career to Nina's hair to toxic Hollywood friendships.
 Keep reading to drop in on their gripping conversation.

 Ruby Rose: I don’t think I’ve ever asked you most of these questions before.